esitarski/CrossMgr/helptxt/Record.md

 Tip: the most accurate way to enter numbers is to type in the number when you hear the number caller, then press an __Enter__ key just as the rider crosses the line.
 This is primarily important in timetrials.
 In bunch races, the objective is to get the passing order as the times are far less important.
 When groups pass in bunch races, just enter the numbers as you hear them from the number caller.

-You can also enter multiple numbers separated by commas on the same line.
-When you press an __Enter__ key, all the numbers be entered with exactly the same time.
-This is useful for starting a team time trial, when youj want all riders on the team to get exactly the same start time.
+You can enter multiple numbers separated by a comma.
+After __Enter__, all those numbers will get the same time.
+This is convenient for manual Team TT starts when you want all the riders on the same team to get the same start time.

-There are a number of additional buttons:
+There are a number of buttons that apply to the Bib:

 Button|Description
 :-----|:----------